 If you live in the parish of Stanway or if St Albright’s has a special significance for you then you may marry here.
 Examples of special significance may be that this is the parish where you grew up, or where one of your parents lives or worships.
 The Church of England website has more information about this: www.cofe.anglican.org/lifevents/weddings

 What are the legal requirements?

 The normal way is to have your banns read out at a service in church on three Sundays during the three months before your wedding.
 This is simply an announcement that the wedding is to take place.
-You would be most welcome to come to the service to hear them read, which at St. Albright’s is at 10.30.
-If you do not live in Stanway the banns must be read in the parish where each of you lives as well as at St. Albright’s.
+You would be most welcome to come to the service to hear them read, which at St Albright’s is at 10.30am.
+If you do not live in Stanway the banns must be read in the parish where each of you lives as well as at St Albright’s.

 There are occasionally circumstances where some form of licence, such as a common licence or special licence is more appropriate and particular rules apply to them.
-When you meet the Priest in Charge that will be discussed.
+When you meet the minister this will be discussed.

 What if one of us is divorced?